MVPet/Project-G.F.T/index.md

 <li>Controller and Fight Stick support.</li>
 </ul>

-<p>Although I call it a 2D Platform Fighter engine, with some minor tweaking the engine could be used to create almost any kind of 2D game.</p>
+<p>Although I call it a 2D Platform Fighter framework, with some minor tweaking the framework could be used to create almost any kind of 2D game.</p>

 <h3><p align="center">The Prototype Demo</p></h3>